SirLinkos/Chatterbox/README.md

 #### To-Do:
-- Add more sounds
+- Add more sounds ( You can suggest sounds you want to have )
-- Add a friend system
+- Add a friend system (WIP)